fidelio314/rock-paper-scissors-symfony/README.md

  1. Clone the project
  2. Install composer : https://getcomposer.org/download/
  3. run `composer install` into the terminal
+ 4. Composer will then propose you to create automatically the parameters.yml file.
+For default settings leave the default values
- 4. run `php app/console server:run` into the terminal
+ 5. run `php app/console server:run` into the terminal
- 5. Access to the url indicated by the previous terminal command.
+ 6. Access to the url indicated by the previous terminal command.
 For exemple: http://127.0.0.1:8000

 ----------